DNSCrypt/encrypted-dns-server/README.md

 The proxy includes a key cache, as well as a DNS cache to significantly reduce the load on upstream servers.

-In addition, if a server is slow or unresponsive, expired cached queries will be returned, improving reliabilitty of popular domain names.
+In addition, if a server is slow or unresponsive, expired cached queries will be returned, ensuring that popular domain names always keep being served.

 ## State file